-Expressive Art Therapy blends a passion for art with the skills of counseling.
+Expressive Arts Therapy blends a passion for art with the skills of counseling.
 The program meets the educational standards of the American Art Therapy Association (www.aata.org) and the International Expressive Art Therapy Association (www.ieata.org) for becoming a registered expressive art therapist, and the requirements for licensure with the Arizona Board of Behavioral Health.
 Students seeking licensure in other states must make sure that their degree program covers the necessary requirements of the licensing board in their state.
-Depending on the state licensure requirements, the Master of Science in Counseling with a concentration in Expressive Arts Therapy will take two and half to three years to complete.

 In combination with the core courses required for professional licensure the student will engage in study of the history, ethics, and practice of expressive art therapy.
 Expressive art therapies involve the use of visual art, music, movement, poetry, and performance, as well as the inter-modal application of these in therapy and healing.